stoute/pdb/README.txt

    - Writing components for existing frameworks should be straightforward, write them as usual and add an info.yml file declaring them to the module.

+   - When you find gaps in functionality you need, post them to the issue queue, this module is still in early development stages.

  * Writing your own framework definitions:

    - By extending the main pdb block and deriver classes and adding a library